 How much is car insurance for a 21-year-old

-On average, 21-year-old drivers pay $2,967 per year for full coverage car insurance, almost $1,300 more than the national average full coverage premium of $1,674.
+Based on a review of quoted annual premiums from Quadrant Information Services, 21-year-old drivers pay an average of $2,967 per year for full coverage car insurance.
+This is almost $1,300 more than the national average annual full coverage premium of $1,674.
 Minimum coverage for 21-year-olds costs $874 per year, also higher than the national average, which is $565 annually.

 Car insurance prices are based on risk.
 If you are 21-years-old, you still have less driving experience than older drivers.
 To compensate for the increased risk of you causing an accident, car insurance companies typically charge a higher rate if you are younger.
 Statistically, your premiums should begin to decrease when you turn 25.